Rezopole/lint_conf/README.md

 **lint_conf** is a straitghforward simple router or switch configuration-checker.

-Its first purpose is to dig out undeclared object that are still in use in a given configuration
+Its first purpose is to dig out undeclared objects that are still in use in a given configuration

 yet, it mainly reports about :